IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Fridgeflame and Blink Tech Canisters now boost Technological Damage by 5% each

--Quagmire rebalance-reduced damage, now inflicts Dank Slow instead of Poison
+-Quagmire rebalanced: reduced damage, now inflicts Dank Slow instead of Poison

 -Jab-lins now display their crit chance and damage properly, melee attacks have a solid 50% to not be consumed, and both modes are boosted further by throwing item saving chances